 4. Sales Executive +6x

 IT career prospects remain strong.

-Furthermore, the rising demand for cloud engineers has highlighted that there are a number of roles that have always been in high demand, and over the last 18 months have remained somewhat ‘pandemic-proof’.
+Furthermore, the rising demand for cloud engineers has highlighted several roles that have always been in high demand and, over the last 18 months, have remained somewhat ‘pandemic-proof’.
 Moreover, while there has been a surge in roles within sectors that grew during COVID-19, there is still strong demand for highly-skilled tech and IT professionals.

 People are learning skills to meet talent market demands.

 Most popular courses on LinkedIn Learning

 1. Unconscious Bias

 Creating an inclusive, equitable workplace for all

 The single most popular course over the last year was Unconscious Bias, taught by Stacey Gordon.
 It was one of many popular courses that aim to promote a workplace culture of diversity and inclusion.

 We’ve already seen how an inclusive workplace is increasingly important to candidates.
 Over 44,000 learners have watched this course signalling that people are investing time and acting to foster belonging at their organisations.